LeafandJam/leaf-guides/content/posts/audio.md

 Free music and FLAC files!

+# Slider
+[Slider](https://slider.kz/) offers an easy search and download function.

+# Spotify-dl
+[Spotify-dl](https://github.com/SathyaBhat/spotify-dl) is similar to yt-dlp but allows you to download from spotify!

 # Nicotine+
 Get FLAC files for free using soulseek, a peer to peer music sharing platform.